arexbold/TripleBondChallenge/README.md

 - No shopping except for Repels.
 - Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
   - You are allowed to go back into a Dungeon if you have cleared it but you are not allowed to fight any trainers you left behind.
+- You must beat all trainers in a gym before fighting the Gym Leader.
 - Moves, abilities, evolutions (same typing), stats, etc are all randomized.
 - Forced evos for enemy mons at level 30.
 - Gym leaders, bosses, and Elite Four trainers have held items.

+### Mid-game Rules
+- Team Rocket HQ
+  - After the first statue fights, disable the statues.
+It's the blue laptop next to the scientest.

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.